CW987/splash/README.md

 🏹 What other common elements would you expect on a simple one page website?

 Header, Footer, Div, P, Address, Link, Meta, Title, Body, HGroup, H1, br, a - href, nav

+Matched to wireframe.
+Left background colour in for accessible reading.